Antje Utgaard Bares Her Cleavage In Plunging White Top For New Selfie

 “God bless the American fall traditions,” added a fourth fan.

 Utgaard has been on roll as of late, filling her Instagram feed with smoldering snapshots that highlight her curvaceous figure.
-As previously pointed out by The Inquisitr, she recently shared another image that also saw her sporting white.
-This time around, she had on a one-piece bathing suit that featured deeply cut sides, which showed off quite a lot of sideboob.
+As previously pointed out by The Inquisitr, she recently shared another image that also saw her in white.
+That time around, she had on a one-piece bathing suit that featured deeply cut sides, showing off quite a lot of sideboob.
 It also had a thong back that bared her round booty and high-cut sides that enhanced her hips.